 We all have a duty of care to ensure we collectively prevent the spread of the virus and in addition to closely monitoring the situation, we are adapting our plans, policies and procedures to remain vigilant.

-We are working extremely hard behind the scenes to ensure there is a fantastic dining experience ready and waiting for you, whilst making sure that we keep you, our team and local communities safe.
+We are working extremely hard to ensure there is a fantastic dining experience ready and waiting for you, whilst making sure that we keep you, our team and local communities safe.

-There will be some changes to the way we deliver our service, but rest assured, your experience will not be compromised and you can still expect the same great food, delivered by our conscientious team.
+There are some changes in place to the way we deliver our service, but rest assured, your experience will not be compromised and you can still expect the same great food, delivered by our conscientious team.

-We may not be the only place you consider visiting once restrictions allow, but we want you to know that we are working with a number of partners to be sure that your visit to 1539 is a pleasurable and safe experience.
+We may not be the only place you consider visiting, but we want you to know that we are working with a number of partners to be sure that your visit to 1539 is a pleasurable and safe experience.

 To help answer any questions we have put together a list of FAQs, but we’re more than happy to address any other concerns you might have over the phone, via our contact form online or via email.